MiguelSombrero/minesweeper/README.md

 ## Run (frontend only)

 If you want to run the whole app with backend and database, check [Minesweeper backend](https://github.com/MiguelSombrero/minesweeper-backend).
-Otherwise:
+If you wan't to run frontend independently:

 ### Install dependencies